unocss/unocss/docs/integrations/vite.md

 ---
-title: Vite plugin
+title: Vite Integration
 description: The Vite plugin for UnoCSS (@unocss/vite).
 ---

 # Vite

-The Vite plugin for UnoCSS: `@unocss/vite`.
-Ships with the `unocss` package.
+The Vite plugin ships with the `unocss` package.

 ## Installation